Mmhonlümo Kikon: Political career

-Mmhonlümo Kikon was first elected into the Nagaland Legislative Assembly in the year 2013.
-He was re-elected for a second term in the year 2018.
-Since Nagaland's statehood, he is the only legislator to have won consecutively in this constituency.
+Kikon first stood for elections from the Bhandari Assembly constituency in the 2008 Nagaland elections as a Nationalist Congress Party (NCP) candidate.
+He lost to Wochumo Kithan of the Naga People's Front (NPF) by 1758 votes.
+Kikon was then elected to the Nagaland Legislative Assembly from the Bhandari constituency in the year 2013 on a NCP ticket.
+He defeated his nearest rival Achumbemo Kikon, an independent candidate, with a small margin of 254 votes.
+After winning four seats in the elections, NCP decided to support Rio's DAN government in the state.
+He was appointed the chairperson of MARCOFED (Nagaland State Co-operative Marketing and Consumers’ Federation Ltd.).
+For the 2014 Indian general election, Kikon was appointed the party's observer for the states of Northeast India.

+Kikon was elected for a second term in the 2018 Nagaland Legislative Assembly election from the Bhandari seat.
+He defeated Achumbemo, once again with a small margin of 312 votes.
+This time Mmhonlümo fought on a BJP ticket, and Achumbemo on an NPF ticket.

 In his first term, Kikon served as a Parliamentary Secretary for Skill development and Labour, and then served for another six months as a Cabinet Minister for Geology and Mining and Border Affairs.
 He was appointed the State Election Officer of the BJP for Nagaland state in 2016.

 During his second term, Kikon was the Advisor to the Government of Nagaland on Information and Technology, Science & Technology, and New & Renewable Energy.
 In the year 2018, he was appointed the Chief Whip of the BJP Legislature Party in the Nagaland Legislative Assembly.
 Kikon was also featured among the Top 50 MLAs in India in a survey conducted by the magazine ‘Fame India’.
 In 2020, Kikon was appointed a National Spokesperson of the Bharatiya Janata Party.
 In addition to this, he was also given the responsibility of Prabhari or state in-charge of Mizoram.

+Kikon lost the Bhandari seat in the 2023 Nagaland Legislative Assembly election to Achumbemo by a margin of 3589 votes.